OleSan/Test_spec/README.md

 CSS rules can only be set to classes or IDs.
 You can not set rules directly to elements like span or div.

-The div element should only have the following styling:
+The div contaner element should only have the following styling:

     display: block; /* browser default */
     position: static; /* browser default */
-    width: 100%;
+    width: XXXpx; //change to format width
-    height: 250px;
+    height: XXXpx; //change to format height
     cursor: pointer;

 Additional styling must be done on a new div/element within that container (ex Banner in the sample below).